qzyse2017/goodProblems/details.md

 [GitHub workflow guide for contributors](https://github.com/kubernetes/community/blob/master/contributors/guide/github-workflow.md)
 other parts of this guide are also worth reading for those who maintains a large project and for those who want to make their projects better in some conventions.
 Vscode's contribution guides are also worth reading,e.g. [its coding conventions](https://github.com/Microsoft/vscode/wiki/Coding-Guidelines)

+## how to give good branch names?
+got the problem from kubernetes's contributing guide about 'developing on a branch'.
+And I think [this question]() discussed on stackoverflow gives good answer.
+For short, the conventions are below(examples omitted here)

+> Branch naming conventions
+> 1. Use grouping tokens (words) at the beginning of your branch names.
+> 2. Define and use short lead tokens to differentiate branches in a way that is meaningful to your workflow.
+> 3. Use slashes to separate parts of your branch names.
+> 4. Do not use bare numbers as leading parts.
+> 5. Avoid long descriptive names for long-lived branches.

 ## good conventions for comments on source code?
 List some good rules which I got from Rob Pike's _Practise of programming_ below